brianchangdev/CoderByte-Challenge-Letter-Changes/README.md

      return 'a'
      }
-     // create variable that will default the char to its ascii number var ascii = match.charCodeAt(0);
+     // create variable that will default the char to its ascii number
+     // example: 'ABC'.charCodeAt(0); // returns 65
+      var ascii = match.charCodeAt(0);
-       // and return calling String method add 1 to the ascii number to move to next leter in alphabet return String.fromCharCode(ascii + 1);
+       // and return calling String method add 1 to the ascii number to move to next leter in alphabet
+       // example: if match is a, then var ascii is 65, + 1 = 66 or b
+      return String.fromCharCode(ascii + 1);
       }
     // function to replace vowels relating to above